The Debate (The West Wing): Production

 The episode was partially scripted and partially improvised, and was shot live twice and formatted as if it were a real presidential debate, with Forrest Sawyer acting as himself as moderator.
+For example, the heckler who shouts at Vinick (played by executive producer Christopher Misiano) was a scripted event, but all other audience reactions (and Forrest Sawyer's reactions to them in turn) were spontaneous.
 Jimmy Smits told Empire that the episode was shot as if it were a play, with both Smits and Alda being given a "crash course" in debating that allowed them to improvise.

 Alan Alda commented that his connection to the character allowed him to improvise, and said that he really "wanted to defeat Jimmy—I mean Jimmy as the character".
 When told of Alda's comment, Jimmy Smits replied "No, he wants to win".

-Lawrence O'Donnell, an executive producer of the show, commented that the episode was "my wish-fulfillment debate".
+Executive producer Lawrence O'Donnell, who wrote the episode, commented that it was "my wish-fulfillment debate".
 Despite the risky nature of a live performance, O'Donnell commented that he was not worried, telling the Associated Press that it would be just as fun to watch if things went wrong, akin to a "train wreck".

 Reaction and impact

-Around 9.6 million viewers saw the episode, a significant uptick from the average of 8.2 million for the seventh season that far.
+Around 9.6 million viewers saw the episode, a significant uptick from the average of 8.2 million for the seventh season to that point and the second-highest ratings of the season after the finale.
 The Associated Press referred to the episode as both "startlingly realistic" and "straight out of fantasyland", wondering why real-life politicians would not emulate the open-debate format.
 The Plain Dealer thought that the episode was the "best fictional debate of our time" in a list of eight fictional film and television debates.

 In a post-debate poll conducted by MSNBC and Zogby International of 1,208 viewers, respondents thought that Santos won the debate, by 54 to 38 percent.
 However, in a pre-debate poll, 59 percent of viewers favored Santos, as opposed to 29 percent who thought Vinick was the better candidate.
 Santos beat Vinick by only three points on the question of who was more presidential, 42 to 39.
 Of respondents, 78 percent thought the debate moderator, Forrest Sawyer, did an "excellent" or "good" job.
 While respondents felt that the debate was unrealistic, they also preferred it to a real-life debate.